ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-02-12 07:18 dwg - extracted diagnoseMethod.h from xmlrpc_inetd_server.cpp
+The xmlrpc-c hooks and xinetd integration is working beautifully. :-)

 2025-02-10 23:15 mf - added function gen_vpa_script to environment .cpp and .h,
 and placed it at the bottom of the environment class constructor.